marcelkliemannel/intellij-byte-code-plugin/README.md

 ## Development

-In general all packages starting with an underscore `_` are seen as internal.
-The code in those packages is not intended to be used by other plugins and do not necessarily adhere to the semantics version rules.
+In general, all packages starting with an underscore `_` are internal.
+Therefore the code in those packages is not intended to be used by other plugins and does not necessarily adhere to the semantics version rules.

 If you want to contribute something, please follow the code style in the `.editorconfig` and sign your commits.

 ### Update ASM / add new Java version

-To update the bundled ASM, set the new version in the main `build.gradle.kts`.
-The new bundled ASM library should automatically be created, or execute the Gradle task `shadowAsmJar`.
-The ASM API version is defined globally in the variable: `dev.turingcomplete.intellijbytecodeplugin._ui.DefaultClassFileContext.ASM_API`.
-Also, the new version must be set in the description block of the `plugin.xml` and in the `README.md`.
+To update the bundled ASM library:

+- Set the new version in the main `build.gradle.kts`.
+(The new bundled ASM library should automatically be created or execute the Gradle task `shadowAsmJar`.)
+- Update the globally defined ASM API version in: `dev.turingcomplete.intellijbytecodeplugin._ui.DefaultClassFileContext.ASM_API`.
+- Set the new version in the description block of the `plugin.xml` and in the `README.md`.
-New Java versions must be added to the field `dev.turingcomplete.intellijbytecodeplugin.bytecode.ClassVersionUtils.CLASS_VERSIONS`.
+- New supported  Java versions must be added to the field: `dev.turingcomplete.intellijbytecodeplugin.bytecode.ClassVersionUtils.CLASS_VERSIONS`.

 ### Extension Points